marijnh/Eloquent-JavaScript/19_paint.md

 In effect, this gets you a problem where each part of the interface needs to know about all other parts, which is not very modular.
 For small applications like the one in this chapter, that may not be a problem.
-For bigger projects it can turn into a nightmare.
+For bigger projects it can turn into a real nightmare.

-So to avoid this nightmare on principle we're going to be very strict about _((data flow))_.
+So to avoid this nightmare on principle, we're going to be very strict about _((data flow))_.
 There is a state, and the interface is drawn based on that state.
 An interface component may respond to user actions by updating the state, at which point the components get a